khulnasoft/tracker/docs/tutorials/k8s-policies.md

     --set hostPID=true
 ```

-This command installs Tracee in the tracee-system namespace, enabling the use of the host's PID namespace.
+This command installs Tracker in the tracee-system namespace, enabling the use of the host's PID namespace.

-## Add a new Tracee policy
+## Add a new Tracker policy

-By default, Tracee comes with a policy for signature events.
+By default, Tracker comes with a policy for signature events.
 In this step, you will learn how to add a new policy suit your requirements.

 The `tracee-policies` configmap should have all policies tracee will load when booting.
 Let's take a look on the default policy: